Invertible functions on non-archimedean symmetric spaces: The van der Put sequence

 where $\# \{\, \cdots \}$, the cardinality of some finite Grassmannian, is independent of $e'$. \item Note that the current $\mathbf{H}(\mathcal{BT}, \mathds{Z})$ differs from the group defined in \cite{Gekeler17}, as condition (C) is absent there. \item Proposition \ref{Proposition.Property-C-holds-for-invertible-holomorphic-functions-on-Omega} together with the preceding considerations shows that

 is well-defined.
-Its kernel consists of the invertible holomorphic functions on $\Omega$ with constant absolute value, which equals the constants $C^{*}$, as $\Omega$ is a Stein domain.
-Hence, by \eqref{Eq.van-der-put-transform-group-action-property}, we have the exact sequence of $\mathrm{G}(K)$-modules
+Its kernel consists of the invertible holomorphic functions $f$ on $\Omega$ with constant absolute value, which equals the constants $C^{*}$, as will be shown in \ref{Proposition.Holomorphic-function-on-Omega-constant}.
+Hence, by \eqref{Eq.van-der-put-transform-group-action-property}, we have the exact sequence of $G(K)$-modules